Nullification in Action Series

 So what exactly was he teaching them that scared the pants off of the deep state enough to call in a public execution on national TV with no trial?
 Leveraging the expertise of the late Dr. Angus Mcintosh, he taught them how they were all tricked into volunteering away their rights by signing what were really voluntary contracts with the BLM, and that the remedy was to withdraw consent, as any party to a voluntary contract can always exit that voluntary contract with proper notice of intent.

-Defending Utah’s Enoch Moore (myself) and Ben McClintock personally witnessed this little known, but historical, meeting in Cedar City, UT where nearly a dozen ranchers signed a declaration of independence from the BLM.
+Defending Utah’s Enoch Moore (myself) and other volunteer citizen journalists that were there (also from Defending Utah), personally witnessed this little known, but historical, meeting in Cedar City, UT where nearly a dozen ranchers signed a declaration of independence from the BLM.
 Ranchers in at least Oregon and New Mexico had also signed such a pledge, and there were plans for this tour to travel to many other states to free the entire west from the grip of the BLM.

 For additional details, read our full report of Lavoy’s Final Warning.